marielledado/marielledado.github.io/contact.md

 permalink: /contact/
 ---

-Get in touch if you'd like work on cool projects with me, or if you just want to say hello!
+Get in touch if you'd like work on cool projects together, or if you just want to say hi!

-The contact form below was made with <a href="https://formspree.io">formspree</a>.
-Don't forget to **tick the reCAPTCHA checkbox** in the next step, otherwise I won't get your message.
+After clicking the Submit button, don't forget to **tick the reCAPTCHA checkbox** in the next step--I wouldn't want to miss your message!

 <form class="wj-contact" action="https://formspree.io/f/mnqongob" method="POST">
     <input type="text" name="name" placeholder="Name" required>